 Season 5

 The fifth season of Voyager sees the arrival of a new foe and a few more bouts with the Borg.
-This season spends a bit more time on character development and exploring the plight of the crew of the starship in their attempts to find shortcuts home.
+This season spends a bit more time on character development and on exploring the plight of the starship’s crew as they attempt to find shortcuts home.

-Meanwhile, the TNG crew make their third silver screen debut with Insurrection.
+Meanwhile, the TNG crew makes their third silver screen debut with Insurrection.

 | Ep.
 No. | Title | Stardate | See/Skip |